awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 + You can use code that you already deployed to Elastic Beanstalk\.
 Choose **Existing version** and your application in the **Application code** section\.
 + You can upload new code\.
 Select **Upload your code**, and then choose **Upload**\.
 You can upload new application code from a local file, or you can specify the URL for the Amazon S3 bucket that contains your application code\.
 **Note**
-Depending on the platform configuration you selected, you can upload your application in a ZIP [source bundle](applications-sourcebundle.md), a [WAR file](java-tomcat-platform.md), or a [plaintext Docker configuration](single-container-docker.md)\.
+Depending on the platform version you selected, you can upload your application in a ZIP [source bundle](applications-sourcebundle.md), a [WAR file](java-tomcat-platform.md), or a [plaintext Docker configuration](single-container-docker.md)\.
 The file size limit is 512 MB\.

 ![\[Providing application code in the Create New Environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-environment-appcode.png)